 About

 Feng Zhang joined MIT in 2011.
-He is a core member of the Broad Institute, the W. M. Keck Career Development Professor in Biomedical Engineering, an assistant professor in the MIT department of Brain and Cognitive Sciences, and an Investigator in the McGovern Institute.
+He is a core member of the Broad Institute, the James & Patricia Poitras Professor in Neuroscience in the MIT departments of Brain and Cognitive Sciences and Bioengineering, an Investigator in the McGovern Institute, and an Investigator in the Howard Hughes Medical Institute.
 He obtained a bachelor’s degree from Harvard University and a PhD in chemistry and bioengineering from Stanford University.
 Before joining the MIT faculty he was a junior fellow of the Harvard University Society of Fellows.
-He is a Searle Scholar, and has received both a Director’s Transformative Research Award and a Directors’ Pioneer Award from the National Institutes of Health.
-In 2012 he shared the UNC/Perl Prize for his role in the development of optogenetics.

 Research